-ADSL splits the bandwidth (1 Megahertz) of the twisted pair cable into three bands.
+The twisted pair cable bandwidth (i.e., 1 Megahertz) is split into three bands by ADSL.
 The first band ranged from 0 to 25 kHz and utilised as a regular telephone service (also known as POTS); additionally, the service consumes only 4 kHz of the band, and the remaining is used as guard band which separates the voice channels from the data channels.
 The second band ranges between 20 to 200 kHz, is used for upstream communication.
 The third band usually ranges between 200 to 1 MHz, is used for downstream communication.
 The ADSL technology can cover a distance up to 18000 feet.

 Definition of VDSL

 Very High Bitrate Digital Subscriber Line (VDSL) technology is similar to ADSL with some enhancements.
 It uses coaxial, fibre optic or twisted pair cable for short distances up to 4500 feet.
-The modulating technique used in VDSL is DMT (Discrete Multitone Technique), which is the combination of QAM and FDM.
+The modulation method used in VDSL is DMT (Discrete Multitone Technique), which is the combination of QAM and FDM.

-VDSL provides greater capacity than ADSL on short lines.
+VDSL offers higher capacity than ADSL on short lines.
 Another merit of VDSL is the security which it offers by point to point links.
 It uses seven different bands for enabling customization of upstream and downstream rates.
 VDSL covers existing services like POTS, ISDN, ADSL, etc. VDSL is appropriate for the full-service network; it provides services like High definition TV and VOD(Video on demand).